top of page

 Idioms, Insults and Dirty Words

 Seattle’s vibrant Sephardic Jewish community is recognized around the world.
-One of its hallmarks is the Ladino language, which at one time was spoken by more than 500l,000 Jews.
+One of its hallmarks is the Ladino language, which at one time was spoken by more than 500,000 Jews.
 But time has taken its toll on this language, which originate in Spain and spread through the diaspora after the Jews were expelled in 1492.
-The lates generation speak Ladino at home was born before the 1940s.
+The latest generation to speak Ladino at home was born before the 1940s.
 As native Ladino speakers age, this podcast aims to preserve the special Ladino “refranes” so that they live on forever.
 These poetic folk sayings are used in casual conversation to offer explanations, similar to English idioms or proverbs.
 Please listen, learn and enjoy as native Ladino speakers, community members and academics discuss their favorite refranes, their literal and figurative translations, and the stories behind them.

 LadinoRefranesPodcast-Icon1.jpg